ConnectBox/connectbox-pi/docs/deployment.md

 1. **Commands assume ssh keys are setup from here**.
 If you haven't set them up, just add `--ask-pass` to the `ansible` or `ansible-playbook` command line and you'll be right.
 1. Run the playbook: `ansible-playbook -i inventory site.yml`.
 No tasks should fail.

+### Optional Ansible Arguments

+- Sample content is deployed by default.
+To prevent sample content being deployed, add `-e deploy_sample_content=False` to the `ansible-playbook` commandline.
+- The Wireless SSID can be changed from the admin interface but it can also be changed at deployment time.
+To specify a different ssid, add `-e ssid="<new ssid>"` to the `ansible-playbook` commandline e.g. `-e ssid="My Connectbox"`.

 ## Use the ConnectBox

 1. Search for, and connect to the WiFi point named "ConnectBox - Free Media"